Jonatan-McE/docker-openotp/README.md

 --name openotp jonatanmc/openotp
 ```

-#### Setup at first start
+## First start

-1. Login to the webadm web ui https://<ip or url>/admin
+1. Login to the webadm web ui `https://<ip or url>/admin`
+*
-  - User: cn=admin,o=root
+  * User: cn=admin,o=root
-  - Pass: password
+  * Pass: password

 2. Once logged in, Complete webADM installation by using the supplyed buttons to create any missing settings
+*
-  - Database tables
+  * Database tables
-  - WebADM proxy user
+  * WebADM proxy user
-  - Default LDAP objects
+  * Default LDAP objects

 3. After WebADM installation is complete.
 Logout and then back in again.
 There should be a pending SSL certificate
 requests from 127.0.0.1 that you need to acept within 5 min.
-This is for the radiusd service running localy.
+This is for the radiusd service running localy
+*
-  - User: admin
+  * User: admin
-  - Pass: password
+  * Pass: password

 4. Configure the applications you want to use
+*
-  - MFA Authentication server (OpenOTP)
+  * MFA Authentication server (OpenOTP)
-  - SMS Hub server
+  * SMS Hub server
-  - SSH Public Key Server
+  * SSH Public Key Server
-  - User Self-Service Desk
+  * User Self-Service Desk

-#### New license requirement for WebADM 2.0
+## New license requirement for WebADM 2.0

 As of webADM 2.0, even freeware installations require a licens file to start.
 You will need to ether retrive the the custom url
 that is created at startup and that can be seen when you output the container logs